 Windows 10 Volume Control not working

 If you are wondering what exactly is the problem, then its probably has something to do with UI interaction.
-Many a time icons on the taskbar also behave the same.
+Many time icons on the taskbar also behave the same.
 You can mouse hover, but nothing happens when you click on it.
 The volume icon problem doesn’t seem to affect the actual audio from the PC.
 It works fine, and you can use hardware on the keyboard or the PC to control volume, but the software doesn’t work.
 This is very inconvenient for those who connect their laptop to a big display, and the device is not around them most of the time.

 1] Restart Windows Explorer

-While it sounds silly, it has worked for many consumers.
+This has worked for many consumers.
 If anything gets stuck on the taskbar or system tray, this is the best way to revive them.

-- Right click on the taskbar, and select Task Manager.
+- Right-click on the taskbar, and select Task Manager.

 - Under Processes, look for Windows Explorer

 - Wait for everything to complete and the user interface to refresh.
 You should see Taskbar disappearing, and then reappearing.
 This will reload the whole UI, and give you access to the Volume icon.
 This time it will work.